 Note: Applied Physics Majors cannot minor in electronics.

-Contact the Departmental Undergraduate Advisor for more information and consult with the Undergraduate Advisor of your major.
+Contact your Faculty Advisor for more information and consult with the Undergraduate Advisor of your major.